 We’re often asked, “what’s the benefit of partnering with an agency with senior living expertise rather than a local agency that is familiar with the area?”

 A brief look back at the creation of Angell Marketing illustrates an overarching answer to this question.
-In fact, Angell Marketing began out of frustration at the ground level and was developed to benefit and cater to what communities truly need on-site.
+In fact, Angell Marketing began out of frustration at the ground level.
+This led to its development to benefit and cater to what communities truly need on-site.

-Working in the senior living industry for over 30 years gave Wynne Angell, president and founder of Angell Marketing, a unique insight into the kind of agency partnership that’s needed at the local community level.
-For Wynne, there was a clear disparity between what marketing agencies thought she needed versus what she and her marketing and sales team actually needed to generate sales.
-What resulted was an agency with true senior living experience ready to partner with communities for a unique approach to the agency/community partnership.
+Wynne Angell, president and founder of Angell Marketing, has worked in the senior living industry for over 30 years.
+This experience gave her a unique insight into the kind of agency partnership that’s needed at the local community level.
+For Wynne, there was a clear disparity between what agencies thought she needed versus what she and her team actually needed to generate sales.
+What resulted was an agency with true senior living experience.
+This new agency was ready to partner with communities for a unique approach to the agency/community partnership.

 Senior Living Expertise

 Fortunately, senior living expertise is of no shortage at Angell Marketing.
-So, to tackle this question, we turn to the Angell Marketing staff, several of whom have on-site experience at the community level and have worked with non-senior living-specific agencies.
+So, to tackle this question, we turn to the Angell Marketing staff.
+Several of our team members have on-site experience at the community level and have worked with non-senior living-specific agencies.

-Dawn Sigmen, VP, director of client strategy at Angell Marketing, has worked in senior living for over 30 years, with much of that time as a marketing and sales director at the community level and as a regional marketing and sales director for a leading management and development company.
+Dawn Sigmen, VP, director of client strategy at Angell Marketing, has worked in senior living for over 30 years.
+Much of that time, she worked as a marketing and sales director at the community level and as a regional marketing and sales director for a leading management and development company.

 Another team member, Brittany Riggs, senior account executive, previously worked as a sales director at a local community.
-During this time, she directly worked with seniors, their families, and a local marketing agency, giving her practical knowledge of the inner workings of an on-site sales team.
+During this time, she directly worked with seniors, their families, and a local marketing agency.
+This has given her practical knowledge of the inner workings of an on-site sales team.

 With insight from Dawn and Brittany, we break down the distinctive benefits of working with an agency with senior living expertise.